pycage/shellfish/doc/Main.md

 In short, Shellfish is a **declarative toolkit** for JavaScript environments and targets **full-stack development**.
 This means, it covers both, the client UI and the server side.

-Its runtime has **no additional dependecies** and works on any compatible JavaScript runtime environment, including:
+Its runtime has **no additional dependencies** and works on any compatible JavaScript runtime environment, including:

 * Modern web browsers